internetarchive/brozzler/job-conf.rst

    not match anything.
 Brozzler does no scheme munging.
-4. Brozzler identifies seed "redirects" by retrieving the url from the browser's location bar at the end of brozzling the seed page, whereas heritrix follows http redirects.
+4. Brozzler identifies seed "redirects" by retrieving the url from the browser's location bar at the end of brozzling the seed page, whereas heritrix follows http 3xx redirects.
 5. Brozzler uses ssurt instead of surt.
-6. There is currently no brozzler option to disable the automatic ``accept`` surt(s).
+6. There is currently no brozzler option to disable the automatically generated ``accept`` rules.

 Scope settings
 --------------